Dubai: Rent yachts for over Dh160,000 a night to watch Fifa World Cup matches

 For football fans who would like to rent a yacht based on the matches and availability, Patel said that the super yacht is available for $20,000 (Dh73,460).
 “We also have mid-size and smaller yachts on offer and can be hired based on size and requirements of the guests,” added Patel.

-The three-deck 43-meter super yacht can accommodate nearly 30 guests and offers a lavish experience that is included in the big-budget package.
-“Our guests can experience jet ski, surf boat, fly boat water sports like banana ride donuts, swimming pool inclusive of food and drinks,” said Patel.
+The three-deck 43-metre super yacht can accommodate nearly 30 guests and offers a lavish experience that is included in the big-budget package.
+“Our guests can experience jet ski, surf boat, fly boat water sports like banana ride, donuts, swimming pool inclusive of food and drinks,” said Patel.

 “We will be offering a match screening on our fleet inclusive of food and drinks at $100,” said Patel mentioning that the inquiries are predominantly from Europe and the United States.